Dakuan/backbone.lazify/README.md

 ## Why do today what you can do tomorrow?

 Sometimes you want to wait for things to calm down before invoking a function.
 Maybe you want to persist a value after a user has finished dragging around a color picker or some other rapid event.
-You don't want to keep hammering the server so you reach for underscores' [debounce method](http://underscorejs.org/#debounce).
+You don't want to keep hammering the server so you reach for underscore's [debounce method](http://underscorejs.org/#debounce).

 This module allows you to called debounced methods on your Backbone models (or other things if you wish) with a bit less boilerplate.